Specialized Atlas Pro Review

 Our Analysis and Test Results

 The Atlas Pro shorts offer exceptional aesthetics and excellent on-trail performance.
 They tick most of the boxes for what you are looking for in a trail short.
-A few key gripes are the waist adjustment system and the slightly high price tag.
-These significant negatives keep these shorts from reaching their full potential.
+Our biggest complaint is the awkward waist adjustment system.
+Beyond that, we feel these are a great option for riders seeking a quality short with a tailored, performance fit.